 In New Hampshire

-After Roe in New Hampshire, abortion will be illegal after the 24th week of pregnancy.
+After Roe in New Hampshire, abortion is illegal after the 24th week of pregnancy.
 Hear from Cornerstone about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 THE BIG QUESTION